 Nearby Eateries: The stretch of Kandahar Street that runs parallel to it is lined with restaurants offering different cuisines: Rumah Makan Minang, a casual eatery loved by the locals for its beef rendang and Cicheti for heart-warming Italian food.
 A hidden gem is Rich and Good Cake Shop, with their deliciously fluffy Swiss Rolls at affordable prices.

-Location: Sultan Gate Restaurant, 29 Sultan Gate
+Location: Dhia Restaurant, 29 Sultan Gate

 Yip Yew Chong is a self-taught artist who has painted over 19 murals in Singapore.
 Inspired by his memories of old Singapore, his murals evoke a sense of nostalgia.